 This is also a pretty big area, so maybe you should get some hotels in the eastern part of the neighborhood which is closer to central Stockholm.

 Its laid-back feel and lush parks make Kungsholmen so incredibly cozy!
-Here you can relax with a tea while admiring the waterfront views in Rålambshovsparken, and really taking in the local vibe!
+Here you can relax with a tea while admiring the waterfront views in Rålambshovsparken (map), and really take in the local vibe!

 Kungsholmen is also known for the Stockholm City Hall, which you can totally visit!